code-and-effect/codeandeffect.com/pages/consulting/support-and-improve.md

 title: Support and Improve
 titletext: "Extend the lifetime of your software"
 permalink: "/support-and-improve/"
-subtext: "Support and Improve is our ongoing support, maintenance, and improvement of your association management software once it has been launched.
-Software is never really “done”.
-As you use the new software within your organization and with your members, new ideas for improvements, new use cases, and new processes will come up.
-Software also needs to be maintained with the latest updates so that it stays snappy and runs smoothly. "
-description: TODO
+subtext: false
+bullets:
+- "Support and Improve ongoing maintenance and development of your association management software after launch."
+- "As you use the software new improvements and features will be added."
+- "Regularly apply the latest security and feature updates."
+description: "Support and Improve ongoing maintenance and development of your association management software after launch."
 redirect_from:
   - /watch-and-maintain/
   - watch-and-maintain